 The body usually produces milk in response to the baby’s demand.
 However, ways to naturally produce more milk include frequent expression, adapting routines, and following a healthy lifestyle.

 The causes of a low milk supply range from differences in feeding times and smoking to medical conditions, such as diabetes and high blood pressure.
-However, there are several ways to naturally produce more milk, including making changes to diet and routine.

 Healthcare professionals recommend exclusively breastfeeding until babies are

 Research suggests that modifying feeding practices and lifestyle changes can help people feel more confident about breastfeeding and caring for newborns.